alexei-delapena/assignment1/README.md

-# README
+# ReadME

-These instructions will help setup you
+These instructions will help setup the project for assignment 1.

 1. Creating the virtual environment.